 3 people favorited this theater

 This movie theater was part of the Cobian chain, which was bought by Wometco.

-In the late-1970’s it became an independent theater and the quality of movies dropped a bit.
+In the late-1970’s it became an independent theatre and the quality of movies dropped a bit.
 Still it was always a nice, comfortable first run movie house.
 It closed down in the early-1980’s.
-The last movie shown was the Charles Bronson film, "Death Hunt".
+The last movie shown was the 1981 Charles Bronson film, "Death Hunt".
 The title of the movie remained posted in the marquee long after the theater was closed.

 In the mid-1980’s it was transformed into a disco called "Levels".
 The place was very trendy for a couple of years but it eventually closed too.

 In the early-1990’s it became an evangelical church.
 Currently one can see advertising for the church on tv, and it is always weirdly nostalgic to recognize the interior of the wonderful Cine Metropolitan.

 Just login to your account and subscribe to this theater